Dropping Networks for Transfer Learning

-A kernel $\psi$ can be used to smooth over the error curve, which can take the form of a Gaussian kernel $\psi = e^{\big(-(\hat{x}-x_{i})^{2}/2b^{2}\big)}$.
-Another approach is to use Local Weighted Scatterplot Smoothing (LOWESS) ~\cite{cleveland1979robust,cleveland1988locally} which is a non-parametric regression technique that is more robust against outliers in comparison to standard least square regression by adding a penalty term.
-Equation \ref{eq:spline_loss} show the regularize least squares function for a set of cubic smoothing splines $\psi$ which are piecewise polynomials that are connected by $\textit{knots}$, commonly distributed uniformly across the given interval $[0,T]$.
-Splines are solved using least squares with a regularization term $\lambda \theta_{j}^{2} $ $\forall$ $j$ as shown in Equation \ref{eq:spline_loss}, $\psi_{j}$ being a single piecewise polynomial at the subinterval $[t,t+n] \in [0,T]$.
+Equation \ref{eq:spline_loss} shows the regularized least squares function for a set of cubic smoothing splines $\psi$ which are piecewise polynomials that are connected by $\textit{knots}$, distributed uniformly across the given interval $[0,T]$.
+Splines are solved using least squares with a regularization term $\lambda \theta_{j}^{2} $ $\forall$ $j$ and $\psi_{j}$ a single piecewise polynomial at the subinterval $[t,t+k] \in [0,T]$, as shown in Equation \ref{eq:spline_loss}.
 Each subinterval represents the space that $\gamma$ is adapted for over time i.e change the influence of the $\mathcal{T}_{s}$ $\textit{Dropping}$ Network as $\mathcal{T}_{t}$ model learns from few examples over time.
 This type of cubic spline is used for the subsequent result section for \textit{Dropping} Network transfer.